Associate Professor, Political Science Program

 Dr. Sahay also places an equally important emphasis on making 'Teaching' a fun environment and actively uses technology in the classroom to meet the demands of the millennial generation.
 She also received the first prize for Gannon President's Award for 'Teaching with Technology Award' in 2012 and second prize for the same award in 2015.

 Other hobbies and interests include listening to music, movies, reading books, and traveling.
-Her favorite comedy shows is and remains 'Friends' although her current favorite shows also incluse 'Mad Men' and 'Downton Abbey.'
 Dr. Sahay is also a trained classical dancer in Kathak, a classical dance form that originated in Northern India.
 She received her vocation from her Guru Shavana Narayan in New Delhi, India for about 13 years.
+She was a TED performer in April 2017 performing Indian Dance.